contrast-zone/t-rewriter.js/README.md

 Seeing *exp-log* as a programming language that operates on other formal languages, it provides a particular form of data computation: for each area of interest, one is able to define a custom [domain specific language](https://en.wikipedia.org/wiki/Domain-specific_language) operating on specific forms of data (input), yielding specific forms of computation results (output).
 To that extent, *exp-log* also represents a language implementing [language oriented programming](https://en.wikipedia.org/wiki/Language-oriented_programming) paradigm.

 [Production rules](https://en.wikipedia.org/wiki/Production_(computer_science)), as *exp-log* constituents, mediate between source and target expressions.
 Appearance of source and target expressions is defined by custom input and output syntax production rules.
-These rules are then linked by custom semantic production rules, rendering the production system whole capable of translating between input and output expressions.
-Translating mechanism has important property of being [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), which means we can potentially construct *any* output from *any* input, supporting *any* kind of meaningful computation process known to us.
+These rules are then linked by custom semantic production rules, rendering the production system capable of translating between input and output expressions.
+Translating mechanism has important property of being [Turing complete](https://en.wikipedia.org/wiki/Turing_completeness), which means we can construct *any* output from *any* input, potentially supporting *any* kind of meaningful computation process known to us.

 ## expected appearance